bgurzick/SBA-308A-JavaScript-Web-Application/README.md

 So I tried to just get the current American League Leaders and that didn't work right either.

 So then I got the simple dogs API just to try to have something that worked.
-And it appeared to effectively fetch the data.
-But then it didn't work when I tried to tie it to the buttons.
+And it appeared to effectively fetch the data, but didn't initially work when I tried to tie it to the buttons.

-Not totally sure what I'm doing wrong.
-But I've run out of time.
+Eventually, I got something good and functioning, but I had to sacrifice a few of the recommended requirements.
+Although, of note, our temp. instructor, Patrick, said: "For the SBA: only the GET requirement is necessary.
+POST, PATCH, PUT requirements have been eliminated."
+So that helps a little.

+BIG BIG lesson learned in this one, is to make sure my chosen API is functioning how I want to BEFORE I run with a concept and start writing code.

+Basically I had to burn everything down and start from scratch.
+I wanted to do baseball, but we've got a couple of dog breeds instead.